qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

     END

 Likewise, you can customize any other property of the label, the way you want.
-See more details on the |dataDefined| :sup:`Data-define override` widget's description and manipulation in :ref:`data_defined` section.
+See more details on the |dataDefine| :sup:`Data-define override` widget's description and manipulation in :ref:`data_defined` section.

 .. _figure_labels_attribute_data_defined: